Tackle.io

 The impact is already clear.

-Ellen also recalls how Tackle’s CWG-DEIB, the working group that reduces unconscious biases and barriers to inclusion, supported the People team in redefining the PTO holiday schedule for the calendar year, including incorporating holidays across both Canada and the U.S.
+Ellen also describes how Tackle's CWG-DEIB — the working group focused on reducing unconscious biases and barriers to inclusion — supported the People team in redefining the paid time off (PTO) holiday schedule, including incorporating holidays across both Canada and the U.S.

-Meanwhile, CWG-ERG, the working group that celebrates the uniqueness of diverse groups within Tackle, put together the building blocks for what an ERG should be at Tackle.
-“They’ll be piloting our She+Tackles ERG with the company this year,” Ellen says with a smile.
+Meanwhile, CWG-ERG, the working group that celebrates the uniqueness of diverse groups within Tackle, built the foundation for what an ERG should look like at Tackle.
+"They'll be piloting our She+Tackles ERG with the company this year," Ellen says.

-While participation in the Culture Working Groups is voluntary, the incentive is substantial.
-“Every member is passionate about maintaining a culture that was intentionally designed so that Tacklers want to be part of it every day,” says Ellen.
-By participating, team members have control over cultivating the values and behaviors that contribute to their everyday environment.
+While participation in the Culture Working Groups is voluntary, the incentive is clear.
+"Every member is passionate about maintaining a culture that was intentionally designed so that Tacklers want to be part of it every day," says Ellen.
+By participating, team members have direct influence over the values and behaviors that shape their everyday environment.

 "Being able to articulate what culture you want to have as a company, with buy-in and a champion mindset with all key leaders, is key," says Ellen.
 "Defining a culture strategy from that point will be so much easier to build on."